redteaminfra/redteam-infra/external/aws/README.md

   As above, this will have a homebase machine and similar ssh structure.

-* nweb
+* natlas

-  Nweb scanning is a continuous activity that we should always be doing.
+  Natlas scanning is a continuous activity that we should always be doing.

 # How to Play